snakescb/xwLedControl/README.md

 # xwLedControl Hardware modules
 ## New: xwLedControl  Version 2!
 xwLedControl just became better, lighter, smaller and cheaper!
-By eliminiating some unused features (like the sensor input), streamlining and simplifying the schematics and the use of smaller component, the new controller has all the great features the Software offers, but at a 50 smaller size! - [EasyEDA Project](https://oshwlab.com/luethich80/xwlightcontrol)
+By eliminiating some unused features (like the sensor input), streamlining and simplifying the schematics and the use of smaller component, the new controller has all the great features the Software offers, but at only 50% of the original size! - [EasyEDA Project](https://oshwlab.com/luethich80/xwlightcontrol)

 ![v2](https://user-images.githubusercontent.com/10495848/156210805-ca65eced-25a5-41af-9e9d-e228244335f5.PNG)

 ### V2 Features
-- Only 37 x 17mm 4 layer PCB
+- 37 x 17mm 4 layer PCB
 - Builtin mini USB for configuration of light sequences from PC Software
 - Auto-shutdown, disconnects the battery when receiver or USB is not connected (can be disabled with solder jumper, the module can light your model without receiver connected)
 - Per module up to 6 single color channels, 2 RGB channels or 3 LED + 1 RGB channel (for common anode RGB strips)